random998/bachelors_project/docs/report.md

 #### Architecture Validation
 Is the lock-step hash-chain approach sound?
 Potential flaws: Assumes synchrony; vulnerable to partitions without BFT.

+### Organization
+I had many points along the way where I got lost and just coded along without a real plan.
+This was very time consuming.
+There must be better approaches...

 #### Finalizing in a Subsequent Thesis
 Can this prototype be extended in a master's thesis?
 Ideas:
 Integrate ZK circuits (e.g., Halo2 for verifiable shuffles).